Housing and Residential Life

 Move In Information

 Traffic is more challenging on the north side of campus during move-in so cars will be directed into queuing lines and will be released as active unloading zones become available for each hall.
 Portable toilets and water bottles are available while waiting.
-Lines can be as short as a couple of minutes and rarely as long as 20 minutes.
+Line wait times can range from a few minutes to 20 minutes.

 Drive to the Yellow parking lot South of Beasley Coliseum and let the attendants know what hall you are moving into so you get in the correct car queue line.